folio-org/folio-sample-modules/hello-vertx/README.md

 Now the module should be running on the next available port.
-That will be 9131 if using the simple instructions above (or 9133 if using okapi/doc/okapi-examples.sh to set up initial tenants and modules).
+That will be 9131 if using the simple instructions above (or 9133 if using okapi/doc/okapi-examples.sh to establish an initial set of test tenants and test modules).

 Check the running module: